Fun Things To Do In Charleston SC | This Weekend | Weekend Buzz

 By Jeff Walker, Entertainment Writer

-Here's some of what's taking place the weekend of Sept 19th.
-Second full weekend in Sept.
+Here's some of what's taking place the weekend of Oct 24th.
+First full weekend in October.
 Hopefully college football will go better for local fans.
 NFL & college football games on in your favorite sports bar on tap.
 Plays and concerts abound this weekend.
 When you're not watching the game you could stroll along the Battery or thru the market.
 Be a tourist in your own home town.
 Check out our many fine golf courses around the lowcountry.
 Get out and be social and help boost the economy.
 Downtown Charleston and the entire low country will be buzzing this weekend.